 They also usually have a dust collector bag and a small dust collection port that doesn’t get in the way, and yet co allows for collecting most of the sanding dust particles to keep your work area clean while you’re sanding away!
 Sawdust is collected through holes in the base plate.
 The better the dust collection, the smoother the sanded surface.

 Speed and motor power

 Most of the detail sanders have a single speed that ranges between 10000 and 14000OPM.
 It depends mostly on the motor’s size and, therefore, its power that comes in a 1-1.5 AMP range.
-It’s not a lot but enough for the sole purpose of detailing sander, which is finishing and sanding small pieces and tight spaces.
+It’s not a lot but enough for the sole purpose of detail sander, which is finishing and sanding small pieces and tight spaces.